imaddde867/NaviCast/README.md

 1. **Data Ingestion**: AIS data is streamed in real-time from Digitraffic via MQTT, processed in batches, and stored in PostgreSQL.
 2. **Prediction Generation**: A tuned XGBoost model predicts vessel positions based on features like speed, course, and time differences, with results stored in the `predictions` table.
 3. **Visualization**: The frontend fetches data via the FastAPI endpoint `/vessels`, rendering it on an interactive map with current and predicted positions.

+## Machine Learning Model Details
+The predictive core of NAVICAST relies on a tuned XGBoost model optimized with Optuna.
+For a comprehensive breakdown of the model creation process—including data preprocessing, feature engineering, hyperparameter tuning, and evaluation—refer to the [`ML_MODEL.pdf`](./ML_MODEL.pdf) file.
+This document is an exported Jupyter Notebook detailing all steps, code, and visualizations used to develop and refine the model.

 ## Performance Metrics